 - What are his options?

-One option is to buy a term life insurance policy that would make up the difference in the event that he was to pass away prematurely.
+One option is to buy a term life insurance policy in the event that he was to pass away prematurely.
 Now you’re probably wondering what type of insurance carrier is going to approve someone for a term policy for x number of years.
-Believe it or not, there are a few but it does depend on your age, obviously, your health, obviously, and also the state that your reside in, not so obvious.
+Believe it or not, there are a few but it does depend on your age, obviously, your health, obviously, and also the state that you reside in, not so obvious.

 In this particular case, Transamerica was going to write him for a term policy for the amount that he was seeking.
 Another option that he had, which actually ended up being a little cheaper, was buying a level term policy.
 In this case, you buy a guaranteed universal life policy set at a determined age.
 When we compared the two, it was actually cheaper to buy the guaranteed universal life policy than the standard term.